traversable/schema/packages/valibot/README.md

 ### `vx.fromConstant.writeable`

-Convert a blob of JSON data into a _stringified_ valibot schema that represents its least upper bound.
+Convert a blob of JSON data into a _stringified_ valibot schema that represents the blob's [least upper bound](https://en.wikipedia.org/wiki/Infimum_and_supremum).

 #### Example